 Purpose/Description

 The purpose of the award is to recognize, encourage, and reward excellence to an ABC member whose teaching has made an outstanding contribution to the business communication discipline.
 The recipient of the award is a person who, in the judgment of the Teaching Committee, has made a significant contribution to business communication teaching methodology and concepts during the three years preceding the presentation of the award.
+The award recipient receives a plaque and $1,500 USD.
+This award is sponsored by the Association and a board-approved sponsor.
+The recipient will deliver a presentation or workshop at the ABC Annual International Conference the year following receipt of the award.

 Eligibility Criteria